1. Six Clerks Insurance Services Limited

 6.1 Payment by you of the advised insurance premium is a pre-condition to insurance cover.
 Insurance premiums are to be paid in British Pound Sterling only.

 6.2 You may wish to seek the services of a finance provider to assist you with the payment of premium.
 In the event that you wish to utilise the services of a finance provider that is referenced on our website (you have no obligation whatsoever to do so and we make no recommendation of their services), you acknowledge that such relationship is strictly between the finance provider and you in relation to any premium funding.

-7.1 We hold money received from you, or to pay to you, as agent of insurers under the single binding authority facility which specifies that premiums (including return premiums) and claims monies received by us are held as agent for those insurers.
+7.1 We hold money received from you, or to pay to you, as agent of the insurer under the single binding authority facility which specifies that premiums (including return premiums) and claims monies received by us are held as agent for that insurer.

-9.1.1 disclose to insurers every material circumstance (that is, information that would influence the judgement of a prudent insurer in establishing the premium or determining whether to underwrite the risk and/or on what terms it will underwrite the risk) that you know or ought to know.
+9.1.1 disclose to the insurer every material circumstance (that is, information that would influence the judgement of a prudent insurer in establishing the premium or determining whether to underwrite the risk and/or on what terms it will underwrite the risk) that you know or ought to know.